dali-1010/gtech-ads-gaming/video-labeling/README.md

 1.  **Data Ingestion:** The tool reads a list of video identifiers from a specified Google Sheet.
 2.  **Video Processing:** For each video identifier, the tool downloads the corresponding video content.
-3.  **AI-Powered Tagging:** The downloaded video is then analyzed powered by Google's Gemini model to analyze corresponding tags based on the video content.
+3.  **AI-Powered Labeling:** The downloaded video is then analyzed powered by Google's Gemini model to analyze corresponding tags based on the video content.
 4.  **Result Output:** The generated tags for each video are then written back to the original Google Sheet in a designated output sheet.

 This solution allows users to easily manage and process video tagging tasks in a scalable and efficient manner, directly from their local environment.

 ## Getting Started

-This guide will walk you through the installation and execution of the video tagging script.
+This guide will walk you through the installation and execution of the video labeling script.
 Please ensure you have the necessary prerequisites installed before proceeding.

 ## Prerequisites